stephengold/jme3-utilities/README.md

         sc.setCloudiness(1f);

-Other configuration methods are documented in the Javadocs for the SkyControl, SkyControlCore, SunAndStars, and Updater classes.
+Other configuration methods are documented in the Javadocs for the SkyControl, SkyControlCore, SunAndStars, CloudLayer, and Updater classes.

 #### Enable the SkyControl instance

-If you run the modified BasicGame at this point, you'll find no visible changes.
+If you run the modified BasicGame at this point, you'll find no visible change.
 Unlike most JME3 controls, SkyControl instantiates in a disabled state.
 In order to see the sky, you must enable the control: